odemolliens/react-native-adobe-analytics/README.md

  - Library created

 ### Version 1.0.1
+ - Can change adobe's config file by environment on ios

+### Version 1.0.1
- - Can change adobe's config file by environment
+ - Can change adobe's config file by environment on android